 The photo above is a corpse road in Cumbria.
 Until 1736, the community of Mardale carried their dead along the corpse road to Shap’s burial ground.

-In 1736, the Holy Trinity church was built and the dead of Mardale could be buried closer to home.
+In 1736, the town gained the new Holy Trinity church, allowing the burial of Mardale’s dead closer to home.
 But just look at that photo.
-The sheep don’t seem to be particularly bothered by any spectres.
+The sheep don’t seem particularly bothered by any spectres.

 Mardale itself now lies at the bottom of the Haweswater Reservoir.
-It was submerged in 1939, and 97 sets of remains were transferred from the churchyard to Shap.
+The authorities submerged the village in 1939.
+They transferred 97 sets of remains from the churchyard to Shap.

 Seems the dead of Mardale were destined to lie in Shap come hell or high water – literally.